 You’ll stop the cause, not the symptom.
 Then at least I, with the majority of other workers can continue to do our work safely, healthily and professionally by bringing pleasure to the masses without discrimination.

-Grace Bellavue is an Australian escort passionate about industry advocacy who used to be a digital monkey chained at a desk.
-Unchained, she know spends too much time indulging in unmentionable sexual acts, scotch & relishing owning her own business.
+Before her passing, Grace Bellavue was an Australian escort passionate about industry advocacy who used to be a digital monkey chained at a desk.
+Unchained, she spent too much time indulging in unmentionable sexual acts, scotch & relishing owning her own business.
 Find her website here (NSFW) and her Twitter here.